justin-john/jquery.dynamic.imagemap/README.md

 ### Notes

 The *v0.0.1* only supports area tags with shape "circle" and "rect".
 The "poly" area shape is still not supported.
+The *v.1.0* introduces dynamic passing of coordinates directly to method instead of passing in area tags.

 ## License